 Stick to garden furniture ideas in a lighter finish though, so that they stand out against your dark backdrop.

-Your garden fence ideas don't have to be a single color.
-Painting one in blocks of different hues in the same way you might treat a wall indoors can add interest to your garden's vertical surfaces.
+Painting a fence in blocks of different hues in the same way you might treat a wall indoors can add interest to your garden's vertical surfaces.

 Here, tonal shades have been used to create the horizontal blocks.
 The look is eye-catching, but they're earthy tones and complement the outdoor situation beautifully.
 You could get the same smart but organic effect with shades of green, too.